OstapIvakh/Newspaper-agency/README.md

 # Newspaper-agency

-Django project for managing online journal.
+Newspaper-agency is a Django project for managing an online magazine.
+Provides the ability to add new editors, new topics and create articles.

 ## Check it out!
 [Newspaper agency project deployed to Render](https://newspaper-agency-geiu.onrender.com/)